motsmachines/joker/EN/project.md

   <h3>Evaluation setup, metrics and pilot tasks</h3>

-  The goal of the JOKER workshop is to bring together translators and computer scientists to work on an evaluation framework for creative langage.
+  The goal of the JokeR workshop is to bring together translators and computer scientists to work on an evaluation framework for creative langage.
 All types of contributions will be welcomed:
   - Research & survey papers
   - Position, discussion & demo papers
   - Extended abstracts of published papers